search icon

 If you would rather avoid this scenario, it’s in your best interests to outsource your registered agent service.

-These companies are entirely focused on being the best registered agents available, and they usually provide some sort of additional features as well ― usually in the form of a compliance calendar, or assisting you with your annual reports.
+These companies are focused on being the best registered agents available, and they usually provide some sort of additional features as well ― sometimes in the form of a compliance calendar or digitally scanning, organizing, and storing your documents.
 You also receive access to their helpful customer support departments.
-Check out ZenBusiness customer reviews.

 The best part of hiring a professional registered agent service is that they typically have offices in all 50 states, which means you can easily expand your company into an additional state without having to get a new registered agent for that state.
 Instead, you can simply add a state to your account with your registered agent service.

 We think it’s a no-brainer to hire a professional registered agent service, but the trickier question is which one you should use.
-We have a comprehensive guide to the best registered agent services available on this site.
+We have a guide to the best registered agent services available on this site.
+Overall, ZenBusiness, LegalZoomNorthwest, and Bizee are the services that come to mind for most entrepreneurs looking for a good registered agent service.
+Check out ZenBusiness customer reviews.

 Conclusion